visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

    - **Sync Fees, Taxes, Shipping, Refunds Only** → If your bank account is already connected.
    - **Sync All Transactions Data** → If your bank account is *not* connected.

 - Taxes are calculated by referencing orders linked to payouts and extracting from individual line items.
+- Watch video Tutorial to setup Shopify: [How to Sync Shopify Sales Data](https://assets.bookeeping.ai/help/videos-v2/how-to-sync-shopify-sales-data.mp4)

 ## Import from Airbnb (Pro Plans Only)
 1. **Navigate to Transactions Page**